bywatersolutions/koha-plugin-hoopla/README.md

 # Setup

-You will need to add to the apache config for your site:
+You will need to add to the apache config for your site for both the staff client and opac:
 ```
    Alias /plugin/ "/var/lib/koha/kohadev/plugins/"
    # The stanza below is needed for Apache 2.4+